 The first step is to note parts of your lifestyle that you can eliminate for the two weeks of your Pathway Clean Up.
 That might mean actually going on holiday from work, saying no to requests for your time and attention, and setting some rules for screen downtime.

-The second step is to identify areas where you know you could do better, such as staying hydrated and doing regular exercise.
+The second step is to identify areas where you know you could do better, such as staying hydrated and exercising regularly.
 If you were to prioritise these things, what would you do?
-Then fit them in to your two week Pathway Clean Up.
+Then, fit them into your two-week Pathway Clean Up.

 Step 2 – pay attention to food

-During this two weeks, one of the keys is to avoid foods that cause you digestive problems.
-Many people do better without wheat/gluten, dairy, processed food, deep fried or fried food, sugar, soy, and high histamine foods, and some of these will be an important part of your clean up.
+During these two weeks, one of the keys is to avoid foods that cause you digestive problems.
+Many people do better without wheat/gluten, dairy, processed food, deep-fried or fried food, sugar, soy, and high histamine foods, and some of these will be an important part of your cleanup.

-For the two weeks, it can help considerably to plan what you’re going to eat using a meal plan.
-This sort of planning might not come naturally to you, but avoiding getting caught out hungry and eating a problem food can derail your clean up.
+For the two weeks, it can help considerably to plan what you will eat using a meal plan.
+This sort of planning might not come naturally to you, but avoiding getting caught out hungry and eating a problem food can derail your cleanup.

-Planning your two weeks in advance doesn’t have to be scary or hard; but it does need to be done so you get the most out of your Pathway Clean Up.
+Planning your two weeks doesn’t have to be scary or hard, but it does need to be done so you get the most out of your Pathway Clean Up.

 Tips for your 2-week Pathway Clean Up

-• Aim to buy good quality food within your budget, taking advantage of fresh food markets and specials, bulk buys of staples, and making sure there’s room in your freezer.
+- Aim to buy good quality food within your budget, taking advantage of fresh food markets and specials, bulk buys of staples, and ensuring room in your freezer.

-• Swap staples.
-For example, switch high glycaemic index (GI) bread or rice for still-satisfying roasted vegies.
+- Swap staples.
+For example, switch high glycaemic index (GI) bread or rice for still-satisfying roasted veggies.

-• Have protein three times per day with every meal (eggs, meat, chicken, turkey, quinoa, legumes such as beans, chickpeas/garbanzo beans, lentils, tofu, tempeh, nuts).
+- Have protein three times per day with every meal (eggs, meat, chicken, turkey, quinoa, legumes such as beans, chickpeas/garbanzo beans, lentils, tofu, tempeh, and nuts).

-• Check in with what your body needs – if you feel like sweets because you’re tired, eat something that supports balanced blood sugar levels and take a rest.
+- Check in with what your body needs – if you feel like sweets because you’re tired, eat something that supports balanced blood sugar levels and rest.

 Step 3 – supplements